History of Art

 Why study with us…

-- Through research and the first-hand experience of seeing works of art in galleries, museums and alternative venues, you will create a portfolio of research alongside your written analysis.
+• Through first-hand experience with collections, spaces and workshops you will create a portfolio of practical research alongside your written analysis.

 Where History of Art can take you…